DFE-Digital/govuk-moodle-assessment-activity/README.md

 ## Business model change process
 - Update the business model design:
-  - EITHER use [Skipper](https://www.skipper18.com/) to update `design\Assessment activity.skipper` and export the diagram as a series of Doctrine XML files in `doctrine\`.
+  - EITHER use [Skipper](https://www.skipper18.com/) to update `design/Assessment activity.skipper` and export the diagram as a series of Doctrine XML files in `doctrine/`.
-  - OR make changes directly to the Doctrine XML files in `doctrine\`.
+  - OR make changes directly to the Doctrine XML files in `doctrine/`.
-- Make the corresponding changes to the business model entities in `classes\Entity`, creating new entities for any new business classes.
+- Make the corresponding changes to the business model entities in `classes/Entity`, creating new entities for any new business classes.
 - Generate the Doctrine migrations from the updated model: `php /my-moodle-site/public/mod/assessment/bin/console migrations:diff --filter-expression="/^mdl_assessment/"`.
 - Increment `$plugin->version` in `version.php`.
-- When Moodle detects the incremented version (via **Site administration**) `db/upgrade.php` runs in any new migrations from `classes\Migrations\`.
+- When Moodle detects the incremented version (via **Site administration**) `db/upgrade.php` runs in any new migrations from `classes/Migrations/`.